 Lowe’s has all their pavers and blocks on sale for 20% through September 24th – today!!

-For this firepit, we went with the 35″ steel firepit for $79.
+For this firepit, we went with this 35″ steel firepit for $80 at Lowe’s.

 And the block we chose was Tan/Gray Flagstone Retaining Block.

 For this pit, we purchased 48 blocks.
-Here’s my hubs hard at work loading up
+Hard at work loading up

 Annnnd here’s the hubs when I look at him and squeal with excitement say,